Harborg1/Hybrid-Cryptography/README.md

 ```
 ---
 ### 4. Build the Code
+Run the make file.
+This will compile the server.c and client.c files automatically.
+'''bash
+make
+'''
+In case the make file does not work, you can compile the server and client manually instead.

 Compile the server.c and client.c files inside the vagrant folder:
 ```bash
 gcc server.c -o server \